 PROTECT YOUR FIREFIGHTERS PROPERLY

 In short, there are many reasons why it’s beneficial to outsource the laundering and maintenance of fire suits.
 Fire suits must be properly laundered and maintained in order to do what they are designed for: protecting your firefighters properly.
 It will also extend the garment’s life cycle, ensure a higher ROI, and ensure proper protocol documentation in case of an incident.
 Would you like to learn more about proper protocols, service providers or other ways you can keep your PPE garments in fighting shape?
 Please feel free to contact us.
-Our Emergency Response specialists would be happy to help you.
+Our Fire Service specialists would be happy to help you.